-Yes, online sports betting will be part of the Colorado industry, and most operators will surely launch products that are compatible with Android and iOS devices.
+Yes, online sports betting is part of the Colorado industry, and operators maintain products that are compatible with Android and iOS devices.

 The bill that legalizes sports betting details the types of bets that will be allowed by regulators.
 And, for the most part, the list resembles that of nearly every other state: